textpattern/textpattern.github.io/tags/tag-basics/conditional-tags.md

 That is the fundamental building block of how container and conditional tags can make building lists of things easy.

 One thing to note: containers are great for simple content like this but if you find yourself repeating the same contained content over and over in a @@page@@ or across a series of pages, you can make it easier on yourself by using a @@form@@ instead.
-You then just write the container content once and use the `form="my-contained-stuff"` attribute in self-closing "article":http://docs.textpattern.io/tags/article tags to use it.
+You then just write the container content once and use the `form="my-contained-stuff"` attribute in self-closing [article](article) tags to use it.